FieldCommGroup/HART-IP-Developer-Kit/doc/Operate the Flow Device.md

 ## Security

-The HART-IP specification does not address security issues.
-Security is the responsibility of the system integrator.
-DO WE WANT TO ADDRESS THIS SUBJECT IN THE KIT?
+The current HART-IP specification does not address security issues.
+The next revision of the specification will address this, as will a later revision of this kit.
+Fow now, security is the responsibility of the system integrator.

 ## Troubleshooting